Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-1.md

              $ref: '#/components/schemas/FilmResponse'
 ```

  So we know we need a response, but how are we sending the response back from the film endpoint
  to the client?
 Checking that endpoint, you will see that it has a 'pass'.

-    To recap a pass in python does nothing but allows the function to be syntatically correct without any functional code.
+ To recap a pass in python does nothing but allows the function to be syntactically correct without any functional code.

  So we have an endpoint that will receive arguments based on our OpenApi specification but
  actually does nothing.

-    Let's run pour API application from main.py.
+ >Let's run pour API application from main.py.

 ```python
    * Running on http://127.0.0.1:5003/ (Press CTRL+C to quit)